cckmwong-data/credit_scoring/README.md

 - Default probability **≤ 35%** → **“APPROVED”**
 - Default probability **> 35%** → **“DECLINED”**

-This reflects a lender’s risk tolerance and aligns the model with business policy.
+This reflects the lender’s risk tolerance and aligns the model with business policy.

 ---